H4ppy-04/urban-cli/docs/source/blog.rst

 Usernames that have characters such as ', @, ", and so on, that are normally replaced with symbols will show up as symbols, or rather, as processed by the browser URL.
 This is normally because the username is extracted from a hyperlink reference tag, in which navigates users to a users profile.
 This can be troubling as spaces can show up as ``%20`` characters, and other strange things.
 The text processing issue is actively being worked on.
 See `#27 <https://github.com/GH-Syn/urban-cli/issues/27>`_ for more details

+..
+Note:: This has been fixed as of v1.0.0